Hemiptera: Taxonomy and phylogeny

 Hemiptera belong to the insect superorder Paraneoptera, which includes lice (Psocodea), thrips (Thysanoptera), and the true bugs of Hemiptera.
 Within Paraneoptera, Hemiptera is most closely related to the sister clade Thysanoptera.

 The fossil record of hemipterans goes back to the Carboniferous (Moscovian).
 The oldest fossils are of the Archescytinidae from the Lower Permian and are thought to be basal to the Auchenorrhyncha.
 Fulgoromorpha and Cicadomorpha appear in the Upper Permian, as do Sternorrhyncha of the Psylloidea and Aleyrodoidea.
 Aphids and Coccoids appear in the Triassic.
 The Coleorrhyncha extend back to the Lower Jurassic.
 The Heteroptera first appeared in the Triassic.

 The present members of the order Hemiptera (sometimes referred to as Rhynchota) were historically placed into two orders, the so-called Homoptera and Heteroptera/Hemiptera, based on differences in wing structure and the position of the rostrum.
-The order is now divided into four suborders, after the "Homoptera" were established as paraphyletic (now the Auchenorrhyncha and the Sternorrhyncha).
+"Homoptera" was established as paraphyletic group and an obsolete name.

+The order is now divided into four suborders, Heteroptera, Sternorrhyncha, Auchenorrhyncha, and Coleorrhyncha.
+The earlier work was based on nuclear DNA, but later phylogenetic analysis using mitochondrial DNA suggests that Homoptera may be monophyletic after all, a sister group of Heteroptera.
+The cause of the disparity in the analyses is suggested to be the long branch attraction effect in phylogenetic analysis, due to rapidly evolving DNA regions.

-The below cladogram shows Hemiptera's placement within Paraneoptera, as well as how Hemiptera's four suborders are related.
+The cladogram shows Hemiptera's placement within Paraneoptera, as well as how Hemiptera's four suborders are related.
 English names are given in parentheses where possible.